 A participating life insurance policy is a type of whole life insurance.
 While whole life provides lifelong insurance coverage, a participating policy also guarantees to build the policy’s cash value.
-In addition, a participating life insurance policy gives you access to the insurance company’s profits, this helps you earn dividends which can potentially increase your cash value and death benefit amount over time.
+In addition, a participating life insurance from Ontario gives you access to the insurance company’s profits, this helps you earn dividends which can potentially increase your cash value and death benefit amount over time.

 What is Participating Life Insurance?